Workshop 1: First Blood illustration

 • Always verify outputs before forwarding, publishing, or acting on them

-• Always treat Cowork's output as a draft that requires human sign-off
+• Always treat Cowork's output as a draft requiring human sign-off

-All example data in this workshop uses fictional merchants, employees, and transactions.
-No real payment data, merchant identifiers, or personal information is used in any exercise.
+All example data uses fictional merchants, employees, and transactions.